openforis/sepal-doc/docs/source/workflows/area_estimation.rst

       4. Select the **%forest output**.
       5. Save the classification as a recipe.

-   1. Open a new time-series.
+   1. Open a new time series.

       1. Select the same AOI as your mosaic.
       2. Choose a date range for the time series.